blueff/cs107e-review/README.md

 What type and size of symbol would correspond to an array definition such as `const int arr[5]`?

 Because `arr` is uninitialized, it is a common symbol and has size of 5\*4 = 20.
-We can use `arm-none-eabi -S` to see the symbol size.
+We can use `arm-none-eabi -S` to inspect the symbol size.

+Resolution and relocation:

+> The compiler processes only a single module (file) at a time and thus it can only resolve references to symbols that appear within the module currently being compiled.
+The linker runs in a subsequent pass to perform tasks that require joining across modules.
+The process of filling in the missing placeholder addresses with the final symbol locations is known as resolution.
+>
+> The linker is given a list of object files to process and it will combine the files together and arrange symbols into their final locations (relocation) and resolve cross-module references (resolution).

+Note the difference between object files (.o) and archive files (.a).

+> The linker treats objects files (.o) and libraries (.a) a little bit differently.
+When linking object files, all the files are combined.
+When linking libraries, only files containing definitions of undefined symbols are added to the executable.
+This makes it possible to make libraries with lots of useful modules, and only link the ones that you actually use in the final executable.

+#### Memory Map

+We can use a `linker script` to tell the linker how to lay out the sections in the final executable file.

 **Check-in question**

 ## ARM Tips